mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/5.Ideas and Brainstorming/Post-Session Activities.md

 ---

 By applying these post-session activities, the ideas generated during the brainstorming session for the Simple Calculator Project can be effectively evaluated, refined, and implemented, ensuring that the project benefits from the creative efforts of the team.
-If you need further customization or additional details, feel free to ask!